LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/update-work.rst

 Try It!
 --------

-Code along with the video below as you refactor your ``coding-events`` project to add a model.
+Code along with the video below as you refactor your ``coding-events`` project.
+You will add a model to deal with the event data, and you will revise the templates to work with event objects.

 .. todo:: Add model video #1 here...

+Remember that the reading in this chapter supports the work you complete as you watch the videos.
+The text is NOT meant as a replacement for that practice time.